awslabs/iot-app-kit/docs/Core.md

 Type: String

 `data`
-Raw data from the data stream, excluding aggregated values (for example, average, minimum, and maximum).
+Data from the data stream, can be raw or aggregate data

 Type: Array

-**Note**
-If the value of `resolution` is greater than 0, IoT Application Kit retrieves data from the `aggregates` property instead of the `data` property.

 When you define a `data` property, you can specify the following information.
 `x`